zalgorythm/Automated-Iterative-Peer-Review-Simulation-System-AIPRSS-/README.md

 7. Disclaimer

-While APRSS’s Logical Error Checker with BugHunter significantly enhances the detection of logical and security flaws, it is not a replacement for manual human logic validation and security auditing.
+While AIPRSS’s Logical Error Checker with BugHunter significantly enhances the detection of logical and security flaws, it is not a replacement for manual human logic validation and security auditing.
 APRSS is intended as a powerful augmentation and acceleration tool that assists human experts by automating repetitive and pattern-based analysis, providing actionable insights, and enabling more efficient iterative refinement.
 Final critical decisions should always involve experienced human reviewers to ensure contextual understanding and comprehensive risk management.